tiramdasswetha/Excel-Dashboard/README.md

 📊 Insights Gained

+Here are your points in bullet form:

-Adult customers make the highest purchases
+* Adult customers make the highest purchases

-The West region shows better performance than others
+* The West region shows better performance than others

-Male customers have slightly more bike purchases
+* Male customers have slightly more bike purchases

-Income level influences purchase decisions
+* Income level influences purchase decisions

 📁 Files Included